acrenwelge/btc-wallet/README.md

 * Store and manage a list of contacts' bitcoin addresses
 * Send bitcoin to your contacts

-NOTE: using [QuickNode](https://www.quicknode.com/) for accessing the bitcoin network and reading/writing to the blockchain.
-This node is setup on TESTNET and will not send transactions on MAINNET.

 **THIS APPLICATION IS A PROOF OF CONCEPT - PLEASE DO NOT USE FOR MANAGING REAL BITCOIN ON MAINNET**

 -----